a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Special > Disk Copy....
 Select a source disk and a destination disk.
 Allow the copy to start, but eject the destination disk in the middle of the copy.
 Verify that block write errors are shown (with alert sounds).

+* Configure a system with two drives capable of holding the same capacity non-140k disk (e.g. two 800k or 32MB drives).
+Start with a disk in first drive, but with the second drive empty.
+Launch DeskTop.
+Special > Disk Copy....
+Verify that the second drive shows "Unknown" in the source drive list.
+Select the first drive and click OK.
+Verify that the second drive does not appear in the destination drive list.
+Place a disk in the second drive.
+Click Read Drives.
+Verify that the second drive now appears with the correct name in the source drive list.
+Select the first drive and click OK.
+Verify that the second drive now appears in the destination drive list.

 # Alerts

 * Launch DeskTop.
 Trigger an alert with only OK (e.g. running a shortcut with disk ejected).
 Verify that Escape key closes alert.